1 in 5 Canadians struggle with insomnia.

 I understand the feelings of hopelessness that can result from this struggle.

 The good news is it doesn’t have to continue that way.
-CBT-I can help.
+A blend of CBT-I together with ACT can help.

 My clients often see – and more importantly feel – a big difference after only 3-4 sessions.